 At the 2017 Conference of the Mormon Transhumanist Association, I presented a brief history of the association.
 Below is an outline of the events I mentioned, beginning with the founding of the association on 3 March 2006 and ending in 2016, when we changed the leadership of the association.
+And at the end is a recording of the presentation.
 Of necessity, this history doesn't include everything the association and its members have done or experienced over the years.
 But it does call out what I consider to be particularly noteworthy events, in most cases reflecting my assessment of their relative magnitude of effect over time.

 In 2007 and 2008, I gave a few presentations in the virtual world of Second Life.
 Yeah, Generation Z, virtual worlds have been around a long time.
 The third presentation was on "Mormonism: A Religion of the Future" at the Conference on the Future of Religions and Religions of the Future, held 4 June 2008 on the island of Extropia.
 After the conference, my friend Giulio Prisco provided a good write-up.
 But I've not previously published my transcript from that conference.
 So why not publish it 10 years later?
 Enjoy.